-After purchasing the home from Thornburg, the Ballard family moved into what would become one of the most haunted hotels in California.
+After purchasing the home from Thornburg, the Ballard family moved into one of the most haunted hotels in California.
 The Ballard family enjoyed their new home until a tragic day in July of 1901.
-On that day the family was away from the house and a fire started destroying the castle.
+On that day, the family was away from the house, and a fire destroyed the castle.
 All that remained of the once breathtaking Claremont castle was the barn, stables, and a few pieces of the home’s furnishings.

-Once again what remained of the castle and the property changed hands.
-Frank Havens is believed to have won the property and the future Claremont Hotel in a game of poker.
-Building of the new hotel began in 1905 courtesy of Havens, his partner Frank “Borax” Smith, and the “Claremont Hotel Company.”
-After delays in construction due to the 1906 San Francisco Earthquake and the Panic of 1907, as well as the purchase of additional land, the Claremont Hotel opened its doors in 1915.
+Once again, what remained of the castle and the property changed hands.
+Frank Havens is believed to have won the property and the future Claremont Hotel in a poker game.
+The new hotel building began in 1905 courtesy of Havens, his partner Frank “Borax” Smith, and the “Claremont Hotel Company.”
+After delays in construction due to the 1906 San Francisco Earthquake and the Panic of 1907 and the purchase of additional land, the Claremont Hotel opened its doors in 1915.

-During the history of the hotel the Claremont Hotel was involved in a unique legal battle.
-Due to the hotel’s close proximity to the University of California’s Berkeley campus, alcohol was not permitted for sale in the hotel.
-After years of debates, it came to pass that the actual distance from the Claremont Hotel to the Berkeley campus was over a mile.
+During the history of the hotel, the Claremont Hotel was involved in a unique legal battle.
+Due to the hotel’s proximity to the University of California’s Berkeley campus, alcohol was not permitted for sale in the hotel.
+After years of debates, it came to pass that the Claremont Hotel’s actual distance to the Berkeley campus was over a mile.
 The hotel went on to build a bar on the premises.
-The student that reportedly determined the distance between the two properties was far enough to legally sell alcohol received drinks for life, according to legend.
+According to legend, the student who reportedly determined the distance between the two properties was far enough to legally sell alcohol received drinks for life.

-Although the Claremont Hotel has remained in use for the majority of its 100 plus years of existence it has changed hands multiple times for assorted reasons, most typically for financial reasons.
-At one point during the 1930s Claude Gillum purchased the hotel and remodeled the impressive hotel from the ground up.
-The current owners purchased the hotel in 2014 and it became one of the luxury hotels associated with the Fairmont Hotel chain.
+Although the Claremont Hotel has remained in use for most of its 100 plus years of existence, it has changed hands multiple times for assorted reasons, most typically for financial reasons.
+During the 1930s, Claude Gillum purchased the hotel and remodeled the impressive hotel from the ground up.
+The current owners purchased the hotel in 2014, and it became one of the luxury hotels associated with the Fairmont Hotel chain.

 Ghosts of Claremont Hotel

-There are those that believe the fire that burned the original structure to the ground is the cause from some of the activity.
+Some believe the fire that burned the original structure to the ground is the cause of some activity.
 There have been numerous guests over the years that have made claims of smelling smoke.
-This might not sound odd, as some hotels do allow smoking in certain rooms or outside on the property.
-In the case of the people who have smelled smoke in their rooms these were designated smoke free rooms.
-To further add to the belief the smoky smell is a paranormal occurrence is the fact the windows were closed and the smell of smoke left as quickly as it appeared.
+This might not sound odd, as some hotels allow smoking in certain rooms or outside on the property.
+In the case of the people who have smelled smoke in their rooms, these were designated smoke-free rooms.
+To further add to the belief the smoky smell is a paranormal occurrence, the windows were closed, and the smell of smoke left as quickly as it appeared.

-Celebrities and sports figures that have stayed at the Claremont have also found it to be one of the most haunted hotels in California.
+Celebrities and sports figures who have stayed at the Claremont have also found it one of the most haunted hotels in California.
 It is on record that a couple of athletes were staying at the hotel.
-According to their story when an attempt was made to use the key in the door it would not work.
-Multiple attempts were made to gain entry but the key refused to work.
-If that was not odd enough from outside the room the two men could hear sound inside the room.
+According to their story, when an attempt was made to use the key in the door, it would not work.
+Multiple attempts were made to gain entry, but the key refused to work.
+If that was not odd enough, the two men could hear the sound inside the room from outside the room.
 They both believed someone had gained entry into the room.
-To make the experience even creepier, both men heard the distinct sound of a baby making sounds inside the room.
-The baby was not crying, per say, it was making other sounds babies typically make.
-The guest who was booked for that room was moved into another area in the hotel where no ghostly or paranormal activity occurred.
+To make the experience even creepier, both men heard the distinct sound of a baby inside the room.
+The baby was not crying per se; it was making other sounds babies typically make.
+The guest booked for that room was moved into another area in the hotel where no ghostly or paranormal activity occurred.

 Based on all of the reports of ghosts and paranormal activity over the years, one fact remains undeniable.
 The fourth floor is said to be the most haunted place in the entirety of the hotel.
-The room that appears to be the subject of the majority of the hauntings on that floor is room 422.
-There are people who experience unusual noises which have no simple explanation.
+The room that appears to be the subject of most hauntings on that floor is room 422.
+Some people experience unusual noises that have no simple explanation.
 One couple stayed in the hotel and said they heard what they thought was construction sounds from their room.
-When this was brought up to the staff they were informed that not only was their no construction going on but the rooms on either side of the couple’s room, were empty while they were there.
+When this was brought up to the staff, they were informed that not only was there no construction going on, but the rooms on either side of the couple’s room were empty while they were there.

-The most famous of all the ghosts that haunt the Claremont Hotel is that of a six year old little girl.
-Some people say she died in the original fire whereas others claim she died in the hotel at some point during its history.
-The little girl is not mean nor is she hateful to anyone she encounters.
+The most famous of all the ghosts that haunt the Claremont Hotel is that of a six-year-old little girl.
+Some people say she died in the original fire, whereas others claim she died in the hotel during its history.
+The little girl is not mean, nor is she hateful to anyone she encounters.
 She likes to sit next to people on their beds and make contact with them.
 People have also said they have heard the sound of a little girl giggling in the hallway at all hours of the night.
 It is not uncommon for people to experience extreme temperature changes in rooms or walk into a room that has cold spots.

 One mother who stayed at the hotel with her son stated that she experienced some unusual activity.
 She stated that the room felt like there was an oppressive force in the room.
-She also said it was exceptionally hot.
-Before she and her son left the room they turned the air conditioner on so it would be cool when they returned.
-They came back to find that the room was in fact not cooler it was much hotter.
-They had to have someone come and check the air conditioner, which was locked in the hot position.
+She also said it was sweltering.
+Before she and her son left the room, they turned the air conditioner on so it would be cool when they returned.
+They came back to find that the room was, in fact, not cooler; it was much hotter.
+They had to have someone come and check the air conditioner, locked in the hot position.
 Once fixed, the maintenance worker left only to be needed back in the room because the air conditioner once again returned to the heat setting on its own.
 The son was also unable to use the remote for the television as well.
-Nothing would get it to work until the mother acknowledged that there was a definite paranormal presence in the room.
+Nothing would get it to work until the mother acknowledged a definite paranormal presence in the room.
 As soon as she did that, the TV changed channels.